 4) Solenoid gas valve failure.

 The symptoms appear to be the same as air pressure switch failure above (i.e. the fan runs, the boiler seems about to light but never does).
 The difference is that the pilot light has lit, but the progression to lighting the main burner never happens.
-The solenoid gas valve became obsolete and unavailable in about 2002 and failure means replacing the whole boiler.
+The solenoid gas valve became obsolete and unavailable in about 2002 and failure usually means replacing the whole boiler.
 I have never seen one for sale second hand or on eBay.

 5) Spark generator failure.